sunjieee/saicoco.github.io/_posts/2017-04-06-where_image.md

 ## Reference

 [^1]: Marc Tanti, Albert Gatt, Kenneth P. Camilleri.
 Where to put the Image in an Image Caption Generator[J].
 2017.
+[^2]: Improved Image Captioning via Policy Gradient optimization of SPIDEr